mohamed0690/Eat-Yum/README.md

 The website provides an interactive user interface that makes it easy for users to navigate and explore the delicious content it offers.

 ### Seamless Transitions
-Thanks to React Splide, the image carousel adds a touch of elegance to the browsing experience, ensuring smooth and captivating transitions.
+React Splide, the image carousel adds a touch of elegance to the browsing experience, ensuring smooth and captivating transitions.

 ### Stunning Icons
 Leveraging React Icons, the website is enriched with a delightful collection of icons, enhancing its visual appeal and user engagement.